lucydot/publication-ready/index.md

 > Understand basic Python programming
 > Understand basic shell scripting
 > Familiarity with the version control system git
-{: .prereq}
+> A piece of code (or perhaps an idea for a piece of code) they think may (one day) be submitted to an open source journal {: .prereq}

 ## Context